-Mortgages comply with the product and underwriting policies of the Bank and the mortgage insurers.
-Mortgage security is obtained on all funded mortgages and values are supported with real estate appraisals to mitigate the risk of loss in the event of foreclosure.
+Funded mortgages comply with the product and underwriting policies of the Bank and the mortgage insurers.
+Mortgage security is obtained on all funded mortgages and values are supported with real estate appraisals to mitigate the risk of loss.
+The Bank maintains an allowance for expected credit losses.